Jahfry/SteamOS/keyd.md

      ```
 * Add initial contents for each of the conf files next.
    * **You need to change your [vendor id]:[product id] here using what you found via `sudo keyd monitor` above.** The examples below match *my* devices.
-   * For now the [main] section remains empty, so nothing is remapped in this step
+   * For now the [main] sections remain empty, so nothing is remapped in this step
    * Keyboard:

      `sudo nano /etc/keyd/keyboard.conf`